soulwing/prospecto/README.md

 In other words, you can use Prospecto to facilitate "editing" of your domain model instances, as well as creating new model instances.

+As of Propsecto version 2, the library requires a Java 11+ compiler and runtime environment.

 Documentation
 -------------